No explanation for Desmond murder-suicide, priest tells Nova Scotia funeral

-Lionel Desmond’s casket was draped in a Canadian flag Wednesday, as mourners packed a 200-year-old Nova Scotia church for the funeral of the former soldier and the mother he shot to death.
+Desmond was a 33-year-old veteran of the war in Afghanistan who suffered from post-traumatic stress disorder.
+He took his own life last week after he fatally shot his 52-year-old mother, his wife Shanna and their 10-year-daughter Aaliyah — a ghastly, unthinkable crime that attracted national attention and sparked a difficult debate over PTSD and family violence.

+The funeral for Desmond’s wife and daughter is scheduled for Thursday afternoon, across the street from St. Peter’s, at the local hall.

-Rev. John Barry told about 300 mourners at the service for Desmond and his 52-year-old mother Brenda that it was impossible to offer an explanation for such a “horrific tragedy.”
+During the Roman Catholic service Wednesday, Rev. John Barry said it was impossible to offer an explanation for such a “horrific tragedy.”

-“In the face of such tragedy, it sometimes feels that all is lost,” the priest said at St. Peter’s Roman Catholic Church in Tracadie, N.S., at the first of two family funerals.

-Desmond, 33, killed his mother, wife and 10-year-old daughter before killing himself in the family home in rural Upper Big Tracadie, N.S., last week.
-The funeral for Shanna and Aaliyah Desmond is scheduled for Thursday at 2 p.m. at a hall across the street from St. Peter’s.

-A stiff wind drove the cold rain sideways as mourners arrived at the church, some standing in the entryway and a few others outside in the icy weather.

-Among mourners were members of the military, Royal Canadian Legion members and a few veterans wearing leather jackets with their regiments shown on the back.
+Among mourners were members of the military and the Royal Canadian Legion, as well a few veterans wearing leather jackets with their regiments displayed on the back.

 Brenda Desmond’s casket was brought in first and placed in the centre aisle.
-Her son’s flag-draped casket was brought in next, as a piper played a funeral dirge.
+Her son’s flag-draped casket was brought in next, as a piper played a dirge.

-As the caskets were carried to the front of the church, a few mourners at the front wailed in agony.
+As the caskets were carried to the front of the church, a few mourners at the front wailed with grief.

-“I cannot answer all of your agonizing questions ... during this dark hour,” Barry said.
-“God has all of the answers.”

-“Let us be patient and confident that we will one day be able to ask him, face to face.”
+“I cannot answer all of your agonizing questions ... during this dark hour,” Barry said later.
+“God has all of the answers ...
+Let us be patient and confident that we will one day be able to ask Him, face to face.”

-He described Brenda Desmond as “loving and kind.”
+The priest described Brenda Desmond as “loving and kind.”
 He mentioned her sense of humour, her capacity for hard work and her enduring faith.

 “Nothing seemed impossible to her,” Barry said, adding that she always seemed to win at bingo, which drew a laugh from the mourners.